emfeltham/FormulaCompiler.jl/docs/src/guide/performance.md

 2. **Type stability**: Ensure all operations are type-predictable
 3. **Memory reuse**: Pre-allocate and reuse output vectors
 4. **Efficient data structures**: Use column tables for optimal access patterns
-5. **Zero-allocation automatic differentiation**: Pre-conversion strategy eliminates AD memory overhead
+5. **Low-allocation automatic differentiation**: Preallocation and specialization minimize AD memory overhead

-**Zero-Allocation Automatic Differentiation**: FormulaCompiler.jl achieves zero-allocation automatic differentiation for statistical formulas through a pre-conversion approach, providing performance improvements while maintaining machine precision accuracy.
+**Automatic Differentiation**: FormulaCompiler.jl provides ForwardDiff-based derivatives with small, bounded allocations per call, and a finite-difference backend with zero allocations.
+Choose the backend per workload and accuracy needs.

 For a detailed understanding of how compile-time specialization is implemented, including the use of metaprogramming for complex formulas and derivative computation, see [Metaprogramming](../metaprogramming.md).